 Unit: 3rd Wisconsin Infantry

 see his Battle Report

-Born in New York, he was appointed to West Point from Wisconsin in 1850, graduating 3rd in the class of 1854.
-He served as an engineer in New Orleans, but resigned in 1855.
-Until the War he practised law in Janesville, Wisconsin.
+Born in New York, he was appointed to West Point from Wisconsin in 1850, graduating 3rd in the class of 1854 and was brevetted 2nd Lieutenant of Engineers on 1 July.
+He served as an engineer in New Orleans, but resigned on 1 April 1855.
+Until the War he practiced law in Janesville, Wisconsin.

-He was commissioned Lt Colonel of the 3d Wisconsin on 29 June 1861, and its Colonel on 1 September 1861.
-He led the unit in the Shenandoah Valley, and in Northern Virginia in the campaigns of spring and summer 1862.
+He was commissioned Lieutenant Colonel of the 3d Wisconsin Infantry on 29 June 1861 and its Colonel on 1 September 1861.
+He led them in the Shenandoah Valley, and in Northern Virginia in the campaigns of spring and summer 1862.